codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 >**ATTENTION**:
 We have transitioned to a Helm-based installation for Hybrid GitOps Runtimes for improved experience and performance, which is now the default Runtime for GitOps.
-The [CLI-based installation for Hybrid GitOps]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops/) is now considered legacy.
+The [CLI-based installation for Hybrid GitOps]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops/) is considered legacy.
 We will deprecate this installation mode permanently in the coming months.
-Please stay tuned for further updates and instructions, including the migration process.
+Please stay tuned for further updates and instructions, including guidelines on the migration process.

 Install Hybrid Runtimes for GitOps in Codefresh accounts through Helm charts.

+You can install a single GitOps Runtime per cluster.
+Multiple Runtimes per account on different clusters.
+Every Runtime in your account must be unique

 * **First-time GitOps Runtime installation**
- If you are installing the first GitOps Runtime in a Codefresh account, make sure you the complete the [pre-requisites](#prepare-for-gitops-runtime-installation) and meet [system requirements](#minimum-system-requirements), before starting the installation.
-Then follow our [step-by-step guide](#install-first-gitops-runtime-in-account) to complete the installation through the Codefresh UI.
+ If you are installing the first GitOps Runtime in your Codefresh account, before starting the installation, complete the [pre-requisites](#prepare-for-gitops-runtime-installation) and make sure you meet the [system requirements](#minimum-system-requirements).
+Then install the Hybrid GitOps Runtime from the Codefresh UI following our [step-by-step guide](#install-first-gitops-runtime-in-account).

-* **Installing additional Runtimes in account**
+* **Installing additional Runtimes in accounts**
-  If you have already installed a GitOps Runtime in your account, as you have already set up the Git provider and Shared Configuration Repository for your accounts, you can go to our [quick install](#install-additional-gitops-runtimes-in-account) section.
+  If you have already installed a GitOps Runtime in your account, and want to install additional Runtimes in the same account on different clusters, you can follow the [quick install](#install-additional-gitops-runtimes-in-account, as already set up the Git provider and Shared Configuration Repository for your account.